 During the traditional operation, half-moon shaped segments of skin and fat from underneath the surface of the skin are removed from the buttock area.
 The remaining skin and tissue are lifted to achieve a tighter and smoother effect.

-Although the operation is often combined with liposuction, it is designed to tighten the skin and deep tissue.
+The operation is often combined with liposuction and is designed to tighten the skin and deep tissue.

 After a buttock lift, dressings will be applied, and a temporary tube may be put in to drain excess fluid from the area of surgery.
 Firm elastic bandages are then applied to support the area.